gagneurlab/drop/README.md

 If you use DROP in research, please cite our [manuscript](https://www.nature.com/articles/s41596-020-00462-5).

-Furthermore, if you use the aberrant expression module, also cite [OUTRIDER](https://doi.org/10.1016/j.ajhg.2018.10.025); if you use the aberrant splicing module, also cite [FRASER](https://www.nature.com/articles/s41467-020-20573-7); and if you use the MAE module, also cite the [Kremer, Bader et al study](https://www.nature.com/articles/ncomms15824) and [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).
+Furthermore, if you use:
+* the aberrant expression module, also cite [OUTRIDER](https://doi.org/10.1016/j.ajhg.2018.10.025)
+* the aberrant splicing module, also cite [FRASER](https://www.nature.com/articles/s41467-020-20573-7) or [FRASER2](https://www.sciencedirect.com/science/article/pii/S0002929723003671?dgcid=coauthor), depending on the version that you use
+* the MAE module, also cite the [Kremer, Bader et al study](https://www.nature.com/articles/ncomms15824) and [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).

 For the complete set of tools used by DROP (e.g. for counting), see the [manuscript](https://www.nature.com/articles/s41596-020-00462-5).